Learn

 Let's say you have $10,000 to invest, and you decide to put it all into the ASX 200 index.
 This means you have 100% of your money invested in Australian stocks.
 Now, one of the advantages here is that you get exposure to a diverse range of companies and sectors.
 And this can help to reduce your risk.
 The downside is that if the stock market takes a dip, you could potentially lose a lot of money.

-This is where optimising your asset allocation comes in.
+This is where optimising your asset allocations comes in.
 You can spread out your risk when you diversify your investments across different assets.
 You can also potentially earn a more stable return on your investment.
 The key is to find the right balance of risk and reward based on your financial goals.

 Imagine you're a conservative investor who wants to minimise risk.
 You might divide 75% of your portfolio to bonds and cash, and only 25% to shares.
 This means that you have less exposure to the stock market and more exposure to less risky investments.